It’s easy to turn a blind eye to the planet’s suffering when we’re not directly affected. But the choices we make today impact the Earth forever.

 How Many Animals Are on the Endangered List?

-- The International Union for Conservation and Nature (IUCN) Global Species Programme committed to evaluating the rate of animal extinction.
+- The International Union for Conservation and Nature (IUCN) Global Species Programme commits itself to evaluate the rate of animal extinction.
 They plan to assess 160,000 species.

 The program offers in-depth endangered species statistics that allow us to see the impact of our actions on thousands of breeds.